October wasn’t just LGBT History Month — it’s also the anniversary of a monumental milestone in the queer liberation movement.

 Gay history is all around us.
 You just have to know where to look.

-The LGBTQ community has faced its fair share of struggles and scruples throughout history.
-From the infamous Stonewall incident to the ongoing persecution of gay men and women around the world, there are so many aspects of LGBTQ history that often go unnoticed.
+The LGBTQ community has faced its fair share of struggles throughout history.
+From the infamous Stonewall incident of 1969 to the ongoing persecution of gay men and women around the world, there are so many aspects of our history that often go unnoticed.

-We are proud to pay tribute to the LGBTQ movers and shakers that have turned popular culture on its head.
-From centuries past to the latest in social media, celebrate LGBTQ history with a nod to those that dare to dream.
+We are proud to pay tribute to the LGBTQ movers and shakers who have turned pop culture and gay history on its head.
+From centuries past to the latest in today’s headlines, celebrate gay history with a nod to those that dare to dream.